 In the most basic sense, child support payments fulfill the purpose of ensuring both parents provide equally for their children after divorce.
 Generally, parents who spend more time with their children pay less than parents who spend minimal time with them.
 The State of California relies upon child support guidelines to calculate an appropriate payment that the non-custodial parent must fulfill.
 This calculation is complex and based on a variety of factors.
 If you think you might need to pay child support, schedule a consultation with a Riverside child support lawyer for an accurate assessment.

-How Does Child Support in California Work?
+How Does California Child Support Work?

 In most cases, the parent without child custody is responsible for making child support payments to the custodial parent.
 Child support is the non-custodial parent’s “share” of expenses related to the child’s upbringing.
 However, in some joint custody arrangements, child support may be ordered when the parents’ incomes differ greatly or the child spends the majority of the time with only one parent.